 Federal student loans are often much cheaper than private student loans.
 Not only do federal loans generally have lower interest rates, but most also have a six month payment grace period, and some don’t begin accruing interest until after graduation.

 The US government also funds the Federal Work-Study Program.
 If work-study is part of your financial aid package, the government subsidizes part of your wages at a part-time campus job.

 State governments also use the FAFSA to determine your eligibility for state-level financial aid.
 Most states have at least one grant or scholarship program available to in-state students who qualify.

-The FAFSA should be refiled each year
+The FAFSA should be refiled each year for College University aid

 If you weren’t eligible for aid in the past, consider filing the FAFSA again anyway–especially if your situation has changed.
 If you have a sibling entering college, or if your parents’ marital or employment status has changed, you may now qualify for financial aid.